 - Yu-Gi-Oh!: Deconstructed in the episode "Lights, Camera, Duel".
 A famous actor named Jean Claude Van Magnum who proposed to Mai previously wants to challenge Mai to a duel monsters game for her hand in marriage if he wins.
 Mai isn't interested in marrying him in the slightest, and only agreed to the duel because she wanted to prove she's not a prize to be won.
 She wouldn't have agreed to marry him even if he won.
 At end of the episode when Jean loses it turns out he's a sore loser and tries to capture her to force her to marry him anyway, but his plan fails after almost getting Mai seriously hurt.

 - Words Worth invokes this with Astral's fiance, Sharon.
-Despite being engaged to him, she doesn't acknowledge Astral until he proves his worth by saving her, after her defeat by King Fabris.
-Astral proves himself again, following the 20 year timeskip, this time by stalemating against Sharon herself, and beds her soon afterward.
+Despite being engaged to him, she doesn't acknowledge his worth until after he saves her from nearly being raped, by King Fabris.
+Astral proves himself again, following the 20 year timeskip, by stalemating against Sharon herself, and beds her soon afterward.

 - Ghost Talkers Daydream: Played for Laughs (and fanservice) in chapter 16, when Kobayashi fantasizes about his co-worker, Shizue, her girlfriend, Kinako, and Lisa all throwing themselves at him, after beating them at a game of Mahjong.
 But it's hilariously subverted when he plays his final tile and sees it's a losing hand.